 - Don’t forget to tuck some tissue in your purse and an extra one to share.

 - Turn off your cell phone before you go.
-How embarrassing to have your phone go off in the middle of this solemn event.
+It would be pretty embarrassing to have your phone go off in the middle of this solemn event!